im-tyler/kkt-framework/README.md

 ## Key result
 The KKT quadrature formula v(y) = sqrt(1 + 1/y) with a0 = cH0/(2pi) outperforms simple MOND on 66% of SPARC galaxies (171 galaxies, >= 5 data points) with zero free parameters at the theory level.

+Disclaimer: Created with Opus 4.6 High, Validated with Codex 5.3 xHigh

 ## License
 MIT